lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork12.md

 to read the file you are writing to.
 You can assume that the input file contains exactly 5 doubles.

-That is, if you compile your program,, run it program, and then `cat` the file that is created, it would look something like this:
+That is, if you compile your program, run it program, and then `cat` the file that is created, it would look something like this:

 ```